Train-In-Blocks-Ltd/App/src/components/legal/eula-client.md

 You are authorised to:

 - use the web application as intended by us;
-- manage your clients and giving them access to their accounts which is handled by Okta;
-- create, update, get, manage, and delete data that is related to you or your clients;
 - and save the web application as a progressive web application (PWA) on supported devices.

 ## 5. Unauthorised Uses